 What is the fastest way to get to central Tokyo?

-The fastest way to central Tokyo would be to opt for the Keisei Skyliner, which can get you to Ueno Station in just 41 minutes.
+The fastest way to get to central Tokyo from Narita is the Keisei Skyliner.
+It can get you to Ueno Station in just 41 minutes.

 What is the difference between Narita Station and the Narita Airport train stations?